ram6311/IR_PROJECT_23/README.md

     1. search_body(query, index, file_name) - search the body of the document
     2. search_anchor(query, index, file_name) - search the anchor of the document
     3. Search_BM25_with_condicion(queries) - search the body of the document with a condition

-* BMֹ_25_from_index: class object that implement an index based on BM 25 score.

 * inverted_index_gcp\colab is a class that contains the inverted index and the posting lists